Pujya Swamiji with the Bhagavad Gita Bhagavad Gita Home Study — 9 Volumes

 Why Study the Gita?

-The Gita has to be studied well — what will you gain by studying other books in detail?
+Gītā sugītā kartavyā kim anyaiḥ śāstra-vistaraiḥ The Gita has to be studied well — what more is to be gained by studying many other scriptures in detail?

-These two topics of the Gita, which form the very essence of all four Vedas, make the Gita a scripture with a message that is relevant for everyone.
+These two topics of the Gita — Yoga-Śāstra and Brahma-Vidyā — form the very essence of the four Vedas, making the Gita a scripture whose message is relevant to everyone.

 The Setting of the Gita

-When Arjuna looked across the battlefield, he found highly respected people — Drona, his own teacher, Bhishma, his grandfather, and many relatives — with whom he had to fight.
-He said, "What is the use of fighting all these people?
-Without killing them, I'm not going to get the kingdom back.
-And what is the use of getting the kingdom back by destroying the people in whose company I would be happy?"
-Arjuna saw that in war nobody is a winner.
-"I see a black, dark future; therefore, I'm not interested in this fight."
-Arjuna gave up his bow and arrows.
+When Arjuna looked across the battlefield, he saw before him people whom he deeply respected — Drona, his own teacher; Bhishma, his grandfather; and many relatives — all of whom he would have to fight.
+He wondered, “What is the use of fighting these people?
+Without killing them, I cannot regain the kingdom.
+And what is the value of a kingdom gained by destroying the very people in whose company I would wish to enjoy it?”

 Krishna and Arjuna